sbiothmane/POLO341/Sprint_3/Minutes_Sprint_3/Minute#3__07_november_2024.md

 _ Dicussing on a new feature to be implemented within sprint 3
 - Created a new user story for the new feature
-- Create the necessary acceptace test for the new feature
+- Create the necessary acceptance test for the new feature
 - Deciding on how to finish sprint 3 implementation